kwanghoon/Lecture_EOPL_Exercise/README.md

  - https://github.com/mwand/eopl3

 ## A series of EOPL interpreters written in Haskell.
- - Note: This repository is just for exercises that requires students to fill in missing codes, and a solution is available separately.
+ - Note: This repository is for exercises in which students are asked to complete, and a solution is available separately.

 #### Chapter 1